nest-desktop/nest-desktop/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+This section tells tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+It describes where to go, how often users can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

-For reporting a vulnerability please create a security advisory on the nest-desktop/nest-desktop [Security Advisories](https://github.com/nest-desktop/nest-desktop/security/advisories) page.
+For reporting a vulnerability, please create a security advisory on the nest-desktop/nest-desktop [Security Advisories](https://github.com/nest-desktop/nest-desktop/security/advisories) page.